pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 either `kSpeakerC` or - following the naming pattern of the Left/Right channels and [confirmed to exist by some random googling](http://convolver.sourceforge.net/vst.html) `kSpeakerM`.
->
->
-> I am not sure this still make sense, because the new release API, I think all use cases are "covered" now:

 As a sidenote, we also see now that a plugin without channels has a `VstSpeakerArrangement.type` of *-1*, which is most likely `kSpeakerArrEmpty` (something we already guessed above, but had no backing yet).